ajahne/blog/_posts/2018-5-17-changing-my-calendar-for-better-1-on-1s.md

   - do not schedule too many 1-1 meetings in a day (my current rule is no more than three in one day)

 ## Conclusion
 Time management is hard.
 It is a skill that's required in every phase of your career.
 I have witnessed firsthand that time management has become more and more critical at each step in the ladder as I've progressed from developer, to tech lead, to director, to VP.
 I wish I could tell you that it gets easier over time.
 But, here's the good news.
-As you gain experience you will more readily find areas of your time (day/week/etc.) that you can better manage and organize, which will help you become more effective in your role as a leader.
+As you gain experience you will more readily find areas of your time (day/week/etc.) that you can better manage and organize, which will ultimately help you become more effective in your role as a leader.

-Keep learning, keep growing, and keep going.
-You got this!